 Purgatory

 Located in the San Juan Mountain range near Durango, Purgatory works on a variable pricing online lift ticket system.
-Tickets can be as low as $11 (yes, seriously), though that’s going to typically be very early or late-season ski days.
-You can expect to pay at least $45, though holiday periods can be around $100.
+Tickets can be as low as $13 (yes, seriously), though that’s typically going to be very early or late-season ski days.
+You can expect to pay at least $55, though holiday periods can be around $100.
 Purchasing your tickets as early as possible will give you the best rates.
 An easy drive down the road from Purgatory is the lively Western town of Durango with a wide variety of hotels and inns.
 The town is home to Fort Lewis College, so there are plenty of excellent budget eateries and accommodations catering to students and their families.
 Not to mention that Durango is considered one of the top small towns in America.

 » View Purgatory Lodging Options